VidVidex/HDL-on-PYNQ/README.md

 ![](img/integrate_2.png)

-After your add both IPs you'see a green "Designer Assistance available` notification at the top of the Diagram window.
+After your add both IPs you'll see a green `Designer Assistance available` notification at the top of the Diagram window.
 Click `Run Block Automation` and `Run Connection Automation` buttons to connect both IPs.
 You might need to click easy button multiple times to get everything connected.